 There are two ways to contribute to the Knowledge Base:

-- Submit simple content (a Download, or a link to a Service or Utility, or to a Member website).
+- Submit or update simple content (a Download, or a link to a Service or Utility, or to a Member website).
 You can do this without creating a Knowledge Base account.

 - Sign up for a Knowledge Base editor’s account, and create or edit all types of content.